escolta15/BMSGenerator/README.md

 ## Use

-There are two ways to launch the generator:

-1. Reading a JSON File.
+There is at the moment only one way to launch the generator: reading a JSON File.

 There is a file called 'demo_example.json' where you can configure the structure that the BMS will have.
 The content of the file must include the following: